High-fidelity trapped-ion qubit operations with scalable photonic modulators: Results

 When using the MZM to perform physical GST measurements, we reset the AOM phase to $\phi=0$ before each $I$ gate, such that a noisy interference pattern generates a phase of the output light that is fixed over the time scale of a GST sequence but can drift to any value over longer time scales.
 From these measurements, physical GST estimates the following model parameters: $\delta\theta_{\sqrt{X},\sqrt{Y}} = \theta_{\sqrt{X},\sqrt{Y}} - \pi/2 = -30.1 \pm 0.5$ mrad, $\theta_I = 80.4 \pm 0.4$ mrad, and $\phi_I = 3.16 \pm 0.01$ rad.
 While $\phi_I$ is close to $\pi$ for this data set, a subsequent experiment measured $\phi_I = 2.50 \pm 0.004$ rad, indicating that the phase shift fluctuates considerably between experiments.
 The corresponding gate errors and their uncertainties are reported in Tab.~\ref{tab:gstTable}.

 The measured value of $\theta_I$ corresponds to an extinction ratio of 25.8~dB, significantly lower than the 38.7~dB extinction ratio that the MZM was tuned for prior to the experiment.
-Based on the relative Rabi rates measured after the GST experiment we found that the extinction ratio had dropped to 28.3~dB, roughly consistent with the physical GST value.
-In subsequent experiments we measured the drift in the extinction ratio for a constantly switching MZM to be at most 1-2 dB per hour over a twelve hour period, demonstrating better stability.
+Based on the relative Rabi rates measured after the GST experiment we found that the extinction ratio had dropped to 28.3~dB with no retuning, roughly consistent with the physical GST value.
+In subsequent experiments we measured the drift in the extinction ratio for a constantly switching MZM to be at most 1-2 dB per hour over a twelve hour period, without retuning.

 Physical GST measurements were not repeated using the AOM as a switch because the extinction ratio when both AOMs in the single pass/double pass arrangement are turned off exceeds 115 dB, suppressing $\theta_I$ below measurable values.